1557 Ogden St. Suite 5 Denver, CO 80218 United States

 Starting at USD 1,125 for four weeks

-* Airport Pickup: Volunteers are met at the airport in Entebbe and given a ride to Iganga where the projects are based
+Airport Pickup: Volunteers are met at the airport in Dar es Salaam and provided with transportation to their host family.

-* In-country Orientation: Each volunteer program starts with a one to two day orientation which covers important topics on the logistics of living and working in Uganda, registration with local authorities, using transportation, and the culture of Uganda
+In-country Orientation: Each volunteer program starts with a two to three day orientation which covers important topics on the logistics of living and working in Dar es Salaam, city tours, help with transportation, and assistance with volunteering permits

-* In-country Staff Support: ELI's Uganda coordinator has years of experience working with Ugandan NGOs and international volunteers.
-He is very resourceful and on call 24/7 in case of emergency.
+In-country Staff Support: ELI's coordinator in Dar es Salaam has years of experience working with economic development projects.
+She is very resourceful and on call 24/7 in case of emergency.

 There is no typical ELI volunteer.
 We work with people from all over the world and a variety of backgrounds.
 ELI has placed volunteers ranging in age from 18-81.
 Successful volunteers are flexible, upbeat, energetic, and inquisitive.